Professor of Management

 His diverse entrepreneurial client base includes founders of transformative start-ups in technology, manufacturing, media, education, health care, finance, and marketing.
 His coaching skills and leadership development programs are engaged by C-level executives across all sectors of the economy.
 He develops corporate and non-profit boards to govern more effectively.
 In the nonprofit realm, he has consulted to and led leadership development initiatives for organizations ranging from multibillion-dollar philanthropic game-changers to local community-based social service providers to the world’s largest international NGOs.

 Much of his New School-related work to infuse progressive leadership practices into the NGO and not-for-profit world has been made possible by significant grants from the Ford, Rockefeller, Mott, and Charles H. Revson Foundations, among others.

 His work as a consultant and professor has inspired his writing for such publications as Harvard Business Review, MIT Sloan Management Review, Deloitte University Press and Journal of Management Consulting, as well as his previous book, Guiding Growth: How Vision Keeps Companies on Course (Harvard Business School Press, 2003).

-His new book, Mean Men: The perversion of America's Self Made Man, will be released on Labor Day, 2017.
+His latest book, Mean Men: The perversion of America's Self Made Man was published on Labor Day, 2017.

 Steve Jobs, Dov Charney, Lance Armstrong, Donald Trump.
 Each one has reached the pinnacle of American success.
 Is it because they were ambitious visionaries and talented entrepreneurs?
 Most Americans would say yes to both.
 But what else do they have in common?